Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/index.md

 ### Hibernation

-Hibernation is a feature in Windows that allows you to sleep your computer, except from it temporarily saves all of the current memory/RAM onto your disk, in case of power loss.
+Hibernation is a feature in Windows that allows you to sleep your computer, it temporarily saves all of the current memory/RAM onto your disk, in case of power loss.

 Hibernation is a disabled feature by default (due to its potential issues), but you can easily enable it with `Enable Hibernation.cmd` or `Disable Hibernation (default).cmd` in the `Hibernation` folder.